Access to the territory and push backs

 Dutch Council for Refugees Visit Website

 There is border control at the external borders of the Netherlands at the European external border at airports, in seaports and along the coast.
-Mobile Security Supervision (MTV) is the supervision of persons travelling to the Netherlands from another Schengen country at the Belgian and German borders.
+Mobile Security Supervision (MTV) is the supervision unit of the Royal Netherlands Marechaussee (KMar), monitoring persons travelling to the Netherlands from another Schengen country at the Belgian and German borders.
 The checks take place on roads, in trains, on water and in air traffic.
-In the area immediately behind the border, the Royal Netherlands Marechaussee checks travel documents on a random basis.
+In the area immediately behind the border, the KMar checks travel documents on a random basis.

 For asylum seekers requesting asylum at the border, KMar is the organisation responsible for the initial care.[1]

-There are no reports of pushbacks at the Dutch borders.
+There have not been any reports of pushbacks at the Dutch borders.

 Legal access to the territory